marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-a-mocking-framework-ef6-onwards.md

 ## Service to be tested

 To demonstrate testing with in-memory test doubles we are going to be writing a couple of tests for a BlogService.
 The service is capable of creating new blogs (AddBlog) and returning all Blogs ordered by name (GetAllBlogs).
-In addition to GetAllBlogs, we’ve also provided a method that will asynchronously get all blogs ordered by name (GetAllBlogsAsync).
+In addition to GetAllBlogs, we?ve also provided a method that will asynchronously get all blogs ordered by name (GetAllBlogsAsync).

 ```
 using System.Collections.Generic;